9 Proven Strategies to Boost Sales in Your Organisation

 Let’s face it.
 Not all leads are equal.
 Even though you constantly need to continue selling, only part of the targeted individuals will become your customers.
 Implementing effective lead-generation tips is crucial for business success, if your sales team spends too much time on leads who are yet not ready to buy, it is not very effective in the long run.

 So, how to make sure you’re choosing the right leads to focus on?
 Pay attention to your sales prospecting methods, and the way you actually qualify your leads.
 As a matter of fact, 50% of sales time is said to be wasted on unproductive prospecting.

 Start with outlining your sales funnel and building an ideal customer profile, based on the characteristics of your target audience.
 Then, add lead scoring into the equation.
-It should help you prioritise your prospects based on the strongest possibility for closing the sale quickly.
+It should help you prioritize your prospects based on the strongest possibility for closing the sale quickly.
 Once you’re at it, in the first place, you may want to focus on connecting with the decision-makers.

 #2 Make contact with your prospects as soon as possible

 By getting in touch with leads within an hour, sales reps are seven times more likely to have meaningful conversations than those who wait longer.
 The shorter the time, the better.
 According to Lead Response Management, sales professionals are 100x more likely to successfully contact a lead, and 21x more likely to qualify that lead if they respond within 5 minutes.

 The conclusion?
 Don’t wait too long before you get in touch.
-Potential customers seem to be more willing to do business with you if you answer their initial inquiry almost immediately.
+Potential customers seem to be more willing to do business with you if you answer their initial inquiries almost immediately.
 The more you make them wait, the faster they lose their interest.